THE SHIPYARD

 changed two months later, when the boom of the Tyrant returned to

-mutiny had occurred on the long trip home, and the ship's officers had escaped
+occurred on the long trip home, and the ship's officers had escaped in the

 been a powerful unit and it was critical that the Klingons prevent any such